nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 The nRF Desktop application supports background DFU (Device Firmware Upgrade).
 The image is passed to the device while the device is in normal operation.
-The new image is stored on a dedicated update partition of the flash memory.
+The new image is stored on a dedicated update partition of the non-volatile memory.
 When the whole image is transmitted, the update process is completed during the next reboot of the device.

 If the DFU process is interrupted, it can be resumed using the same image, unless the device restarts.